maxkueng/irma/README.md

    plugin so only an admin can kill the bot.
  - `yammer.xxx.chef_user_id`: User ID of the spaghetti chef.
 You only need this if you're using the _spaghetti_ plugin.
+ - `webinterface.ip`: IP the web interface plugin should listen on
+ - `webinterface.port`: Port the web interface plugin should listen on

 You can add additional properties to the configuration file and access them in your plugin code.